immuno-informatics/carmen-analysis/README.md

 ### Peptide Clusters Characteristics Table

 The *data/to-be-published/carmen-peptide-clusters-characteristics.parquet* file is a comma-separated table representing peptide clusters created from dividing CARMEN samples through GibbsCluster with all their relevant characteristics (binding alleles, UMAP representation, frequency of occurrence in a population, etc.).
+Key column: **ID**.

 The table columns are as follows: